2006 April » Manolo for the Brides

 Charming chandeliers

-Jewelry retailer Anna Bellagio (creators of the lovely and feminine chandelier earrings with round-cut cubic zirconia above) has a wonderful guide to accessorizing on their web site.
-Because there is a fine line between all decked out and overdone, they suggest that the key to wedding day splendor is balance.
+Jewelry retailer Anna Bellagio (creators of the lovely and feminine chandelier earrings with round-cut cubic zirconia above) has a wonderful guide to bridal jewelry on their web site.
+Because there is a fine line between all decked out and overdone, they suggest that the key to bridal jewelry splendor is balance.

 A pearl and crystal tiara may be perfect when paired with a matching necklace, but can become a bit much when you add a pair of dangle earrings and a bracelet to the mix

-As a general rule, your mix of accessories should reflect the formality of the celebration.
-A small, informal wedding calls for a simple ensemble, while a large, formal wedding can be the perfect stage for more elaborately paired pieces.
+As a general rule, your mix of bridal jewelry and wedding accessories should reflect the formality of the celebration.
+A small, informal wedding calls for a simple ensemble, while a large, formal wedding can be the perfect stage for more elaborate bridal jewelry.

 You might assign a 1 to a pair pearl stud earrings because they’re so simple and small in scale, while that gorgeous 3-inch high rhinestone tiara you have your eye on would fetch a 5 both for it’s size and sparkle.